10 June – 25 June 2015

 Similar to our journey down the elephant’s trunk of Thailand, our first two days sort of blurred together, hence days 56 and 57 being one entry.
 It started with an early rise in Sophie’s hometown of Willenhall.
 We drove to her brother’s and he took us to the airport.
 There was no problem checking in, and the long-haul flight to the Dubai stopover was uneventful.
 We slept mostly on the flight connecting Dubai to Kuala Lumpur, although I did see something cool from on the way: we were flying east – from dawn toward the sunrise, and you could actually see the divide of light and day from the window.
 We landed at 3: 15pm in Kuala Lumpur airport and had the choice to take either a one hour taxi or a 25 minute train to the city center.
 The train was the fastest and cheapest option so we went with that.
 Then, at the train station, we jumped a cheap taxi to our hotel.
 The hotel wasn’t great.
 For starters, it had no windows.
 (At first we thought this was just an unlucky one off, but windowless hotel rooms were a feature all over Malaysia and Indonesia.)
 We showered and brushed our teeth, then slept for an hour.
 After that we took a walk into Chinatown, which was practically outside our hotel at the end of the street, and browsed the night market, grabbing some mediocre street food in a dirty looking – but busy – eatery, where the tables were manky and there were puddles beneath our feet.
 We walked around, knackered, deliberately fighting the urge to sleep so we could reset our body clocks.
 We found a 7/11, Nandos, KFC, and a McDonald’s all in close proximity to each other.
 When we decided it was late enough, we headed back, but to my great annoyance I actually woke up again before 4am, unable to sleep.
 When we first arrived in Bangkok, my jet lag was so slight it hardly inconvenienced me.
 This time round, it would be much harder to overcome.
 Sophie on the other hand looked delighted.
 She actually kept smiling at me in her sleep, taunting me.

 I slept badly again, the consequence being another late start.
 We look at the map our hotel provided us with, finding plenty of sight-seeing to do.
 Mederka Square, the colonial district, and the bird park to name a few.
 We then wandered about, still exhausted and disorientated, through Chinatown for food.
 We decided to eat in Nandos only because it was already quite late and we just wanted to fill our stomachs and get moving.
 We’re both too hot and grumpy to really fumble about searching for the sights.
 Besides, what we’ve seen of Kuala Lumpur so far has little in the way of traveler allure.
 There seems nowhere particularly nice to eat, there are no appealing bars.
-We take a walk and appreciate the grand skyscrapers of the city.
+I can’t help but appreciate the grand skyscrapers of the city.
 There seem to be dozens of bank HQs: Maybank, HSBC, Bank Islam, and so on.
 And there are banks everywhere.
 It reminded me of London, quite intimidating actually.
 Like the mall, I got the impression it was a very wealthy city.
 We look for Mederka Square but can’t seem to find the damn thing, even with the map.
 It’s odd how our first few days here have mirrored our first few days in Bangkok, as we’re wandering around, threatening to get lost.
 But it’s still a clear few hours before it goes dark so we’re not nearly as worried as we were that scary second night in Thailand.
 Eventually we find the Square and spot an English-style house which is actually a cathedral.
 The Square itself is unimpressive: a large field that colonial Englishmen once used as a cricket ground.
 A building adjacent to the former ground looks like the Parliament building in London but with a funky Islamic makeover.
 We don’t find the colonial district.
 It seems everywhere is blocked off by construction-sites and we’re both still tired and grumpy.
-We stop at a cafe for some water and the mercy of the air-conditioning and then jump a taxi.
+We stop at a cafe for some water and the mercy of the air-conditioning, then jump a taxi.
 The taxi driver refused to turn on his meter, so we have to haggle for 12 ringgit (Malaysian currency, hereby referred to with a capital ‘R’) for him to take us to the bird park.
 It’s a short journey and it’s about £9 each for us to enter the bird park.
 Supposedly it’s the largest free-roaming aviary in the world.
 It’s fun and we enjoy what we see, despite the fatigue and the heat.
 My favorite part was the area where they presented the chicken as though it were some sort of exotic animal.
 I suppose it is, but it was just hilarious after seeing so many bright and colourful birds to turn the corner and find chickens roaming about.
-After exploring for a few hours another taxi takes us back to the Pavilion mall and we walk to an area called Jalon Alor – praised by Lonely Planet as a gorgeous area with tasty food.
+After exploring for a few hours another taxi takes us back to the Pavilion mall and we walk to an area called Jalon Alor – praised by the Book as a gorgeous area with tasty food.
 In reality it was dire.
 We find a nice restaurant but spend a whopping (for Asia) £17 between the two of us.
 Tired and unimpressed with the city, I now start fixating on money.
-I realise that the budget has to be a lot tighter if I’m to come back with any money at all, I might even have to borrow some.
+I realise that the budget has to be a lot tighter if I’m to go home with any money at all, I might even have to borrow some.
 Eventually we find a bar strip, but it’s expensive and not backpacker friendly.
 I can’t help feeling sad.
-We find a pool table, which we have to pay for, and play our first game since arriving, then leave.
-We were supposed to meet Cath, who had made her way down from Cambodia, but for some reason we don’t, so we go back to the hotel.
+We find a pool table, the first one we’ve seen traveling that isn’t free to use, and play our first game since coming back out.
+We were supposed to meet Cath, who was now down from Cambodia, but for some reason we don’t, so we go back to the hotel.
 We agree to meet Cath tomorrow instead and, thanks to jet lag, I still can’t sleep.
 I spent most of the night worrying about money.

 Kuala Lumpur/Forest Institute Research Malaysia – Day 60